B.A., Vassar College

 Areas of Expertise

 Brian Farkas is an attorney at Goetz Fitzpatrick LLP in New York, focusing his practice on commercial litigation, arbitration and intellectual property.
 He represents clients in litigation in state and federal court, as well as in arbitration and mediation proceedings.
 In 2018, 2017 and 2016, he was named a “Rising Star” by Super Lawyers for Business Litigation.
 He is admitted to practice in New York, New Jersey and the District of Columbia.
 At Cardozo, Brian teaches courses on arbitration and dispute resolution.

 Brian is an active member of the New York City Bar Association.
-In 2018, he was appointed as Chair of the City Bar's New Lawyers Institute Advisory Committee and Committee on Career Advancement and Management, planning and executing professional development and skills programs for law students and recent graduates.
+In 2018, he was appointed as Chair of the City Bar’s New Lawyers Institute Advisory Committee and sits on the Committee on Career Advancement and Management, planning and executing professional development and skills programs for law students and recent graduates.

 The History and Legacy of the Pound Conferences, 18 Cardozo J. Conflict Resol.
 677 (2017) (with Laura Traum).